Passion for Luxury Textiles

 John Allison, owner of the high end men’s apparel shop, John Farley’s Clothiers, in downtown Newburyport wished new owners, Lisa Burke and T.J.
 Conte, well at a Ribbon Cutting and Grand Opening Ceremony last night.

 “It’s a pleasure to pass along something that meant so much to me, to those who have shared in the experience,” said Allison.

 Conte, a well-known businessman throughout the north shore already owning four funeral homes, became a client of Farley’s many years ago, preferring this Newburyport clothing destination over shopping in departments stores.

 “Outside of customer service, my success over the years was providing high quality items not typically seen elsewhere, and that’s how I was able to meet long-time customers like T.J.,” said Allison.

 Now after decades of being in business, Conte and Burke will assume the John Farley Clothier’s brand, while Allison and his wife and business partner Linda, will stay on as consultants throughout the initial Fall/Winter months of the store’s reopening.

-The new Farley’s of Newburyport is still located in downtown, Massachusetts, though it has moved from Water Street to 47 State Street, the former Chase & Lunt Insurance building.
+The new Farley’s of Newburyport is still located in downtown, Newburyport, though it has moved from Water Street to 47 State Street.

 Entering the doors I was nothing but impressed and entertainment, as the showroom is truly a work of art and reminded me of a high end men’s clubhouse meets luxury wardrobe.